 We only perform male breast reduction surgery after we know the male breasts will not continue to swell and enlarge.
 By doing so, we ensure that your results are permanent and that any underlying health problems have been addressed.

 Is Male Breast Reduction Surgery Right for Me?

 If you are an adolescent male who suffers from enlarged chest tissue, often the best advice is to wait until the end of puberty to allow hormonal changes to settle out.
-Gynecomastia will often disappear in adolescents and patients can avoid a scar from surgery.
-However, there are rare cases that warrant surgical correction earlier.
-We have some select photos of men who have had male breast reduction with one of our board-certified plastic surgeons available to view in our Before & After Gallery.
+Gynecomastia will usually disappear in adolescents and patients can avoid a scar from surgery.
+However, there are rare cases that warrant surgical correction earlier, and these can be discussed with your doctor and our plastic surgeons.

 Preparing for Your Gynecomastia Surgery

 Before your male breast reduction procedure, you will get a set of pre-operative instructions describing how you should prepare for surgery.
 Certain medications and nutritional supplements can thin the blood and need to be stopped 2 weeks prior to surgery.
 The need for a blood transfusion because of gynecomastia surgery is extremely rare and is not anticipated for this surgery.

 Patients should stop smoking one month prior to surgery because smoking is known to increase the risk of surgical complications, slow wound healing, and worsen scars.

 There are several techniques for correction of gynecomastia depending on the severity of the physical characteristics of the breast gland itself.
 Each patient is different, so your surgeon will discuss with you the best option after examining you.
 Some techniques only address the underlying gland with minimal scaring of the skin.
 Other techniques for severe gynecomastia must remove the extra skin as well as the breast gland which will leave larger visible scars.